 While the lessons in this book are definitely tailored to real estate agents, a lot of them are valuable for any kind of service business.
-Gary has a background in real estate of many years, so writing a book like this came natural to him – yes, he’s not “just” a productivity guy 🙂
+Gary has a background in real estate of many years, so writing a book like this came naturally to him – yes, he’s not “just” a productivity guy 🙂

 Here are 3 lessons from the book to help you create a thriving (real estate) service business:

-- You need 3 L’s – leads, listings and leverage – to succeed.
+- You need 3 L’s – leads, listings, and leverage – to succeed.